 - Our Google business rating (per location) is on average above 4.5 stars

 - We get new reviews, at least once per week, to keep reviews relevant

 - We have an in-house team that manages reviews and quickly responds to feedback

 - We have an automated process to collect patient feedback internally and promote positive business reviews

 Want to see what your overall rating is for your business based on the matrix above?
 Download our free Excel calculator to rate yourself and see which areas you need to improve on.
-For more information on how your business can improve digitally, speak with one of our medical marketing specialists today.
+For more information on how your business can improve digitally, speak with one of Oxygen's medical marketing specialists today.

 - National Academies of Sciences Engineering and Medicine, Health and Medicine Division, Practice, et al. Addressing Health Misinformation with Health Literacy Strategies.
 Washington (DC): National Academies Press (US); 2020